Ngopimas/mac-the-dev/README.md

 - Responsive design works on both desktop and mobile devices
 - Local storage for saving high scores

-## Development

-This game was built as an MVP based on the product requirements document.
-Future enhancements could include:

-- Additional character customization
-- More environment themes
-- Sound effects and music
-- Online leaderboards
-- Progressive Web App implementation

 ## License

 This project is open source and available under the MIT License.

 ## Credits

-Created by [Your Name] as a fun project for developers who need a quick break from coding!
+Created as a fun little project for developers who need a quick break from coding!